Kate Middleton News: Prince William’s Ski Trip Behavior Exposes Wife & Marriage

 It continued to explain that the prince’s attitude that night put his marriage at risk of public scrutiny and may have just ended that fairytale-like image that it emitted when Kate Middleton married Prince William.

-Elsewhere, Kate Middleton news seem to become more viral than ever—particularly her mood during this testy time.
+Elsewhere, Kate Middleton news seems to become more viral than ever—particularly her mood during this testy time.

 https://t.co/mnsak9VWgp Kate Middleton Joins Prince William for St. Patrick's Day Event, Despite Being… https://t.co/gNAK8LIAVb #jamjamtv pic.twitter.com/rB7MLi1qMn